cweyandt/orb/README.md

-# ORB
-Welcome to the Occupant Responsive Buildings (ORB) repository!
-Here you will find documentation to help you:
+# Occupant Responsive Buildings
-- Understand the API that connects to our Change Point Detection models
-- Understand the Change Point Detection models created for predicting occupancy based on Wi-Fi data
-- Understand how the ground truth for model accuracy was created
+This software infers occupancy patterns in buildings utilizing Wi-Fi device connection statistics.
+It inputs numerical counts of devices connected to the wireless access points within a building and outputs estimated periods of occupancy.
+This proof-of-concept application is implemented as a REST API tailored to perform inference on data fed to it from an Energy Management and Information System ([EMIS](https://buildings.lbl.gov/emis/building-energy-information-systems)).
+Sample application code is provided for the [Skyspark](https://skyfoundry.com/product) platform.

+### Capstone Project details
+This repository was developed by Ryan Belfer, Clayton Monis, Laura Belfer and Chris Weyandt as a Capstone project for the Masters of Information and Data Science ([MIDS](https://ischoolonline.berkeley.edu/data-science/)) degree program at the University of California, Berkeley in Summer semester 2021.
+Please visit the [official project webpage](https://people.ischool.berkeley.edu/~ltreider/orbs/index.html) for additional information on our Capstone project.

+### Data
+The dataset used in this exploration was provided by [Sustainable Berkeley Lab](https://sbl.lbl.gov/) in a collaborative effort to develop inovative new tools for managing the energy performance of facilities at Lawrence Berkeley National Laboratory's campus in Berkeley, California, USA.
+The tools are actively deployed in dozens of buildings by SBL's [Ongoing Commissioning](https://ocx.lbl.gov) team.
+All data sources were anonymized prior to analysis and remain unpublished for privacy reasons, however small samples of data are present throughout this repository.
+Exploration of the various data sources can be found in the [examples/notebooks](examples/notebooks) folder.

+WiFi data collection is performed using the [COUNT](https://github.com/LBNL-ETA/COUNT) software developed by Lawrence Berkeley National Laboratory's [Environmental Technologies Area](https://eta.lbl.gov/) researchers.
+Data is collected every 5 minutes via SNMP queries to wireless access points, anonymized, and stored in a database for further analysis.

+### Motivation and acknowledgements
+This project was undertaken in an effort to provide an intuitive means for analyzing the operating schedules of building HVAC systems.

 ## Getting Started
-ORB is designed to be run entirely in `docker`.
-These instruction assume that `docker` has already been installed on the host system and is updated to the most current version.
+ORB is designed to be run entirely in **docker**.
+These instruction assume that **docker** has already been installed on the host system and is updated to the most current version.

 Prerequisites:
 - `git`